 Once you get your emotions in check, you make space to objectively process the content of the feedback.
 Asking yourself, “Have I heard any of this before?” will allow you to identify patterns and potentially reveal blind spots.

+Many people get bogged down in weighing the validity of the feedback, according to Nancy.
 “It’s actually far more helpful to consider when and how this might be true rather than if it is true,” she says.
 “At this point, you take ownership of your attitudes, behaviors and results, despite how you feel hearing about them.”

 3. Soliciting Input From Others